public-salaries/public_salaries/README.md

 ### Aim

-To build a comprehensive (geographic coverage, over time) database of salaries of public employees, along with relevant contextual information, for instance, average income of people living in the same area, people working in similar professions, or jobs etc.
+To build a comprehensive (geographic coverage, over time) database of salaries of public employees, along with relevant contextual information, for instance, average income of people living in the same area, people working in similar professions or jobs, etc.

 ### Why?